ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 <!--break-->

-Let's assume a layperson, familiar to one or many imperative languages but to no functional languages whatsoever, starts learning functional programming, using a friendly language such as OCaml.
-Two things will stand out immediately.
+What happens when a layperson familiar with one or many imperative languages but not with functional programming, starts learning it?
+What are the biggest barriers of entry?

+If we disregard matters of syntax, the first thing that will stand out will be *immutability*.
 How does one modify a variable after it has been declared?
 Why can't one modify variables outside a declaration?

-Understanding these concepts, immutability and the lack of side-effects (or purity for the latter, if you will), is vital.
-There are many other foreign concepts later on that will boggle the mind, type classes, algebraic data types, higher order functions&mdash;all important but in this article, I will argue that just immutable values and the lack of side-effects alone have a profound effect on how the programmer *programs*, and those concepts will alter the way the programmer writes and understands imperative code.
+Understanding the concept of immutabilityis vital.
+There are many other foreign concepts later on that will boggle the mind, type classes, algebraic data types, higher order functions&mdash;all important, and vital as well&mdash;in this article, I will argue that just the concept of immutability has a profound effect on how the programmer *programs*, and it will alter the way the programmer writes and understands imperative code.

-## Introduction: immutability and side-effects

-This article explains side-effects and immutability for someone who isn't that familiar with functional programming, and then goes on to the main point, how knowledge of such features impacts writing ordinary imperative code.
-Readers familiar with the topic can proceed directly to the section titled "Effects On The Programmer".

 ### There Are No Variables

 In functional languages, e.g., Haskell and OCaml (and the ML family), no declared variable really is a variable, in the sense that its value can *vary*.
-They are all functions, a variable defined `let foo = 3` is just a function that takes no parameters and returns the value `3`.
+They are all functions, a variable defined `let foo = 3`&mdash;an ordinary declaration&mdash; is just a function that takes no parameters and returns the value `3`.
 Because these languages rely on type inference, the compilers can automatically deduce from looking at the returned type that foo is an integer variable&mdash;that is to say, a function that *takes no parameters* and returns an integer.

 Since zero-parameter functions are functions, by the magic called *currying*, any function with `n` parameters can be called with `n-1`